Are the unique values of your programs overlooked and underappreciated?

 While the high-quality, structured data in a CLR provides convenience and valuable insight to the person reviewing the credentials, it's the machine-readability and verifiability of digital credentials that provide even greater value through scalable automation with any IT system that can consume the open standard CLR or micro-credential.
 And when a learner shares her credentials via social media, information about an institution's brand and programs will be only a click away for any interested viewer.

 Open standards working together can link an institution's CASE-based curriculum, the Credential Registry, and the learner's Comprehensive Learner Record and achieve maximum transparency and benefits for the learner and the institution alike.

 In Challenging Times, A Foundation for Growth

 More and more, learners of all ages expect their institution to provide convenience and value beyond the classroom.
-IMS open standards and the Credential Registry help institutions meet these challenges, providing easy access to valuable program information.
+1EdTech open standards and the Credential Registry help institutions meet these challenges, providing easy access to valuable program information.
 Institutional leaders want to also meet the expectations of their faculty and staff by providing them with high-quality technology tools that operate in an efficient, interoperable, and convenient manner.
-These goals can be achieved with the strategic use of modern technologies and services based on open standards such as those from Credential Engine and IMS Global—working together to meet the needs of today’s learners and educators.
+These goals can be achieved with the strategic use of modern technologies and services based on open standards such as those from Credential Engine and 1EdTech—working together to meet the needs of today’s learners and educators.

 To help prepare your institution and learners for the skills-based employment economy, we encourage you to signal your support for open standards and transparency and explicitly require these capabilities in product procurement instruments as your institution makes its technology decisions.